FAQ

 Federal Property And Federal Air Travel

 Federal property within NYC follows federal cannabis prohibition regardless of state law.
-Federal property includes federal courthouses (the Daniel Patrick Moynihan U.S. Courthouse, the Thurgood Marshall U.S. Courthouse, Federal Plaza), federal buildings (Jacob K. Javits Federal Building), federal post offices (every USPS facility), military installations (Fort Hamilton, the Brooklyn Navy Yard federal portions), and national parks.
-Possession at these locations remains illegal under the federal Controlled Substances Act.
+That includes federal courthouses and buildings, post offices, military installations, and national park sites.
+Possession at any of these remains illegal under the federal Controlled Substances Act.

 08